kryptonbutterfly/xmlConfig4J/README.md

 ## Contributing

 Please do contribute!
-Any help with this project is much apprechiated.
+Any help with this project is much appreciated.

 ## Example